clokep/relapse/docs/postgres.md

 ## Install postgres client libraries

-Synapse will require the python postgres client library in order to connect to a postgres database.
+Relapse will require the python postgres client library in order to connect to a postgres database.

 -   If you are using the [matrix.org debian/ubuntu